Summary

 The evolution of freestyle

-Freestyle dance has constantly reinvented itself over the decades, embracing the rhythms and styles of different eras.
-From the 1980s to the present day, freestyle dance has gone through a number of trends, influencing and feeding off the evolution of music and urban culture.
-Here's a look back at the three major stages that have shaped freestyle as we know it today.
+Freestyle dance has continuously reinvented itself over the decades, adopting the rhythms and styles of different eras.
+From the 1980s to the present day, it has gone through several movements, influencing and drawing from the evolution of music and urban culture.
+A look back at the three main stages that have shaped freestyle as we know it today.

 Old School (1980s)

 The 1980s marked the birth of freestyle as we know it, with movements inspired by the block parties and clubs of New York and Los Angeles.
-During this period, freestyle drew on emerging funk and hip-hop dances, incorporating movements such as the boogaloo, THE waving and the backslide (also known as the moonwalk).
-Old School dancers focused on originality and virtuosity, often solo, to create an instantly recognisable style.
-This pioneering period laid the foundations for a dance where improvisation is king and every performance is a statement of style.
+During this period, freestyle drew on emerging funk and hip-hop dances, incorporating movements such as the boogaloo, THE waving and the backslide (also known as the «moonwalk»).
+Old School dancers focus on originality and virtuosity, often as solo performers, to create an immediately recognisable style.
+This pioneering period laid the foundations for a dance form where improvisation reigns supreme and each performance is a statement of style.

 Middle School (1990s)

-In the 1990s, freestyle took an international turn with the rise of music videos, which democratised hip-hop and freestyle dance across the world.
+In the 1990s, freestyle took an international turn with the rise of music videos, which democratised hip-hop and freestyle dance across the globe.
 This was the era of street battles and competitions, which became platforms for performance and innovation.
-Movements like krump and the clowning In the 1980s and 1990s, hip-hop began to take off, with dancers exploring more expressive, often theatrical, styles to capture the public's attention.
-This decade saw an explosion in the popularity of freestyle, largely thanks to the emblematic figures of hip-hop who brought this dance to the world stage.
+Styles like krump and clowning, influenced by Latin genres, emerged, and dancers explored more expressive, often theatrical styles to capture the public's attention.
+This decade saw an explosion in the popularity of freestyle, largely thanks to iconic hip-hop figures who brought this dance to the world stage.

 New School (2000s to present)

-In the 2000s, freestyle continued to evolve, becoming an integral part of popular culture and social networks.
-This was a time of diversification, when dancers explored movements influenced by other cultures, such as the turfing or the flexing in Brooklyn.
-Battles became large-scale events, with international competitions in which dancers innovated by integrating new techniques into their work. voguing, of street jazz or even house dance.
-Today's freestyle is a playground for all styles, uniting dancers from many different backgrounds around a shared passion for improvisation and individual expression.
+With the 2000s, freestyle continued to evolve, now integrated into popular culture and social media.
+This was an era of diversification, where dancers explored movements influenced by other cultures, such as Oakland's turfing or Brooklyn's flexing.
+Battles became large-scale events, with international competitions where dancers innovated by incorporating techniques from voguing, street jazz, house dance, and electro.
+Today's freestyle is a playground for all styles, uniting dancers from multiple backgrounds around a shared passion for improvisation and individual expression.

 Freestyle dance